aoloe/scribus-help-free/NOTES.md

     - only use transparencies (PNGs with transparent background, gradients) if you're sure that the print shop supports them and process them correctly (if you don't have any warning when using PDF 1.3 in the preflight verifier, you don't have transparencies in your document)
     - for pdf/x documents read https://en.wikipedia.org/wiki/PDF/X (generally, read the matching article on wikipedia... and we should provide a list of links)
     - a nice link in german: https://wiki.piratenpartei.de/Druckerzeugnis
+  - scribus slows down
+    - if you have huge images, try to lower the display resolution (prefs or settings)
+    - use two directories with `images/` directories: `images-high` with full-res images and `images` with low-res ones with the same name. when preparing a pdf, close the document, rename the two directories and reopen the document.
 - have a look to http://www.cgemy.com/galerie/docs/AideMemoireScribus.pdf

 ## building an index